lunarmodules/Penlight/docs/manual/01-introduction.md

 If you were to accidently type `mymod.Answer()`, then you would get a runtime
 error: "variable 'Answer' is not declared in 'mymod'".

+This can be applied to existing modules.
+You may desire to have the same level of checking for the Lua standard libraries:

+    strict.make_all_strict(_G)

+Thereafter a typo such as `math.cosine` will give you an explicit error, rather than merely returning a `nil` that will cause problems later.

 ### What are function arguments in Penlight?

 Many functions in Penlight themselves take function arguments, like `map` which